 Darren Matthews told World’s Fair he was pleased with the level of business, but recruiting local staff had been challenging, which is currently an issue facing the whole of the hospitality and leisure industry.

 Attractions included: Matthews’ Crazy Mouse spinning coaster, Apple coaster, Go Gator, Capriolo Air Maxx, Daytona Racing dodgems, Freefall Miami, Sky Swing and Sizzler Twist and waltzer; Darren Matthews Jnr’s waltzer and Loop Fighter; Travis Collins’ Jump & Smile; Richard Hart’s Thriller Matterhorn; Abie Morris’ Power Shot reverse bungee and simulator; Jonathan Mason’s Meteorite; Brandon Connell’s Jumbo Circus fun house; Charlton Harris’ Crazy Jungle fun house; and supporting juveniles and games.

-Main photo: Matthews’ Crazy Mouse spinning coaster at Durdham Downs.
+Main photo: Matthews’ Crazy Mouse spinning coaster at Funderworld at Durdham Down.